Regular Tree Algebras: Introduction

 There are many different formalisms to study regular languages, the most prominent ones being automata and logic.
 In this paper we are interested in the algebraic approach to formal language theory, in the context of infinite trees.
 Such algebraic methods are particularly successful in deriving decidable characterisations for various fragments of monadic second-order logic.
 For instance, a theorem of Sch\"utzenberger~\cite{Schutzenberger:1965il} states that a language of finite words is definable in first-order logic if, and only if, its syntactic monoid is finite and aperiodic.
 The latter condition is decidable as we can compute the syntactic monoid of a regular language and check it for aperiodicity.

 Besides a comprehensive algebraic theory for the usual word languages, there also exist well-developed frameworks for languages of infinite words and -- to a lesser degree -- finite trees.
 For languages of infinite trees, the combinatorics involved are much more challenging.
 As a result, the existing theory is still fragmentary.
-The first preliminary results were provided in \cite{BojanczykId09,BojanczykIdSk13}, with one article considering languages of \emph{regular} trees only, and one considering languages of \emph{thin} trees.
+The first preliminary results were provided in~\cite{BojanczykId09,BojanczykIdSk13}, with one article considering languages of \emph{regular} trees only, and one considering languages of \emph{thin} trees.
 The first framework that could deal with arbitrary infinite trees was provided by~\cite{Blumensath11c,Blumensath13a}.
 Unfortunately, it turned out to be too complicated and technical to be very useful.

 In this article we propose an alternative, much simpler approach, and we develop it to a point where it is suitable for devising decision procedures.
+Because of space considerations we defer the actual applications to a subsequent article~\cite{BlumensathYY}.
 Our first simplification concerns the notation.
 It turns out that much of the notational overhead of the old framework can be avoided by adopting the category-theoretical formalism of a monad and an Eilenberg-Moore algebra.
 Our second contribution is in isolating a suitable class of algebras as recognisers of regular languages.
-While admittedly its definition is rather na\"ive and not as concrete as one would like it to be, our key insight -- and the main contribution of this paper -- is the fact that the resulting class has all the required properties\?: it forms a pseudo-variety and it has syntactic algebras.
+While admittedly its definition is rather na\"{\i}ve and not as concrete as one would like it to be, our key insight -- and the main contribution of this paper -- is the fact that the resulting class has all the required properties\?: it forms a pseudo-variety and it has syntactic algebras.
 Furthermore, we prove that it is the only class that does the trick (cf.~Corollary~\ref{Cor: uniqueness} below).

 The overview of this article is as follows.
 We start in Section~\ref{Sect: tree algebras} with setting up our algebraic framework.
 In particular, we explain the notion of an Eilenberg--Moore algebra.
 In Section~\ref{Sect: regular algebras} we isolate the property (`regularity') we need for a tree algebra to recognise regular languages only, and we give a first characterisation of when an algebra has this property.
 While both the definition and our characterisation are rather abstract, we show that the resulting class is the only possible one that satisfies all our requirements\?: we prove in Section~\ref{Sect: pseudo-varieties} that it is the only class with the desired closure properties\?; and in Section~\ref{Sect: syntactic algebras} we prove the existence of syntactic algebras, a prerequisite for characterisation results.
 We conclude in Section~\ref{Sect: deterministic} with a second, more specific characterisation of regularity for tree algebras.